 Unlike fiction and poetry, nonfiction genres depend heavily on research, facts, and credibility.
-While opinions may be interjected, and often the work depends on the author’s own memories, the material must be verifiable and accurately researched and reported.
+While opinions may be interjected, and often the work depends on the author’s own memories (as is the case with memoirs and autobiographies), the material must be verifiable and accurately researched and reported.

 Creative Nonfiction Genres and Sub-Genres

 These are just a few of the genres that qualify as creative nonfiction:

 - Memoir and biography

 - Food and travel writing